franman732/Chess-Engine/README.md

 - First prototyped in Python to get the search logic functioning properly, and then ported to C++ for speed and memory efficiency.

 ## Files
-This repo contains three folders:
+This repo contains three folders and 1 file:
 - A python chess search engine
 - A C++ chess search engine
-    - A frontent that includes the engine manager as a c++ file
+- A frontend that includes the engine manager as a c++ file
+- A README.md file you are currently reading

 ## Current Engine Features
 - Move generation